 The import of assets to Germany may trigger VAT.
-There are different rules for transactions within the European Union and transactions to or from non-EU states.
+There are different rules for transactions within the European Union and transactions to or from non-EU states

-The import of goods from non-EU states into Germany triggers import turnover tax.
+The import of goods for personal use and enjoyment from non-EU states by an individual into Germany triggers import turnover tax.
 The import turnover tax rate equals the VAT rates of 19 per cent or 7 per cent and has to be paid to the customs authority.
-The import turnover tax can be refunded as input tax if the company proves the payment with the originals of the invoices and import documents.
-The export of goods to countries outside the EU is tax-free, as the other state, in accordance with the German VAT-rules, levies an import turnover tax on the goods imported.
+The import turnover tax cannot be refunded as input tax if the imported assets are not used for business but for personal use and enjoyment.
+The export of such goods to countries outside the EU is generally VAT-tax-free, as the other state, in accordance with the German VAT-rules, levies an import turnover tax on the goods imported.